Allergy (song)

 "Allergy" is a song recorded by South Korean girl group (G)I-dle.
 It is the second track on the group's sixth extended play, I Feel (2023), which was released on May 15, 2023, through Cube Entertainment.
 The track was written, composed, and arranged by Soyeon with additional composition and arrangement handled by PopTime, Daily, and Likey.
 The song expresses the double meaning of wanting to love themselves while they resent themself by comparing themselves to others.

-Background and promotion

-On May 4, 2023, Cube Entertainment released snippets of the song in the form of a teaser video through the group's official SNS, titled "Spoiler Alert: Soyeon."
-The video displays Soyeon spending her time in a "lethargic and boring way."
-She then turns on her laptop and finds a lecture page titled "How to be a queen."
-She then transforms into "a new liberation zone," after she presses the register button, the video ends afterward."
-On May 9, 2023, Cube uploaded five individual teaser photos for each member of the group on their social media accounts, confirming the song's release date to be May 10.

 Music and lyrics

 "Allergy" was written, composed, and arranged by Soyeon, with additional credits from Pop Time, Daily, and Likey.
 The song was originally intended to be a story about love, but due to Soyeon wanting to talk about "self-esteem and confidence" as well as the members who are "full" of the latter two, she got inspired by them and changed the theme of the song.
 Musically, it is a pop-punk song with lyrics that expresses the double meaning of wanting to love themselves while they resent themself by comparing themselves to others.
 It includes two lyrical references: Shuhua's verses "I also want to dance 'Hype Boy'" play on the lyric from NewJeans's song "Hype Boy," and the second reference is in the verses "But on the screen, I'd look like [a] tomboy," referencing the group's 2022 hit single "Tomboy."